Advances and challenges in single-molecule electron transport: Computational techniques

-Starting from equilibrium the self-consistency cycle reshuffles electrons from one lead to the other, always keeping the net number of electrons of the extended molecule invariant (charge-neutrality condition).\footnote{ In practical terms, particle number ($N$) conservation can be enforced within the iteration cycle in the following way: In each step one keeps fixed the difference $\Delta \mu = \mu_\mathcal{L}-\mu_\mathcal{R}$, but varies the average $\bar \mu = (\mu_\mathcal{L}+\mu_\mathcal{R})/2$ so as to conserve $N$. } At the fixed point an amount of charge $Q$ has been moved from one side to the other.
+Starting from equilibrium the self-consistent field cycle reshuffles electrons from one lead to the other, always keeping the net number of electrons of the extended molecule invariant (charge-neutrality condition).\footnote{ In practical terms, particle number ($N$) conservation can be enforced within the iteration cycle in the following way: In each step one keeps fixed the difference $\Delta \mu = \mu_\mathcal{L}-\mu_\mathcal{R}$, but varies the average $\bar \mu = (\mu_\mathcal{L}+\mu_\mathcal{R})/2$ so as to conserve $N$ \cite{Arnold2007}. } At the fixed point an amount of charge $Q$ has been moved from one side to the other.
 For large enough electrodes taking the shape of a plate capacitor, $Q$ is proportional to the face area giving rise to a finite surface charge density $\sigma$.
 The bias-induced charge surplus feeds back into the single-particle energies of the electrode state and thus enters $D$.
 Thereby, the corresponding electric fields (surface dipole and capacitor field) are properly included in $v_\text{s}$ and so become part of the mean-field solution \cite{Arnold2007}.
+Finally, the self-consistently calculated KS-system yields the transmission function.
+The effect of the bias is shown in Fig.~\ref{Fig:Arnold2007b} for Au-BDT-Au.
+At voltages $\Vb<1$~eV the transport is dominated by the LUMO.
+The corresponding transmission resonance experiences a weak shift induced by the bias and its real-space structure is largely unchanged (see Fig.~\ref{fig.high-bias-calculation}).
+The effect of self-consistency on the \IV characteristics is therefore weak at low bias.
+At bias $\Vb > 1$~V the orbital pair HOMO/HOMO-1 plays an important role.
+These nearly-degenerate states mix strongly under the effect of bias, as shown by the wave functions in Fig.~\ref{fig.high-bias-calculation}.
+The resulting states are each asymmetric, leading to the suppression of the corresponding transmission resonances (around -5.5~eV in Fig.~\ref{Fig:Arnold2007b}).
+This non-equilibrium Stark effect renders the molecular orbital pair `dark'.
+The mechanism described above leads to additional non-linearity of the \IV-curve, suppressing the resulting current at higher bias.

-\paragraph*{Voltage drop.} At the fixed-point of the self-consistency iteration cycle, the orbitals of the leads (metal clusters) are shifted in energy away from their equilibrium position, up-shifted in one electrode (by $\mu_\mathcal{L}{-}\eF$), and down-shifted in the other (by $\eF{-}\mu_\mathcal{R}$).
+{\it Voltage drop.} At the fixed-point of the self-consistency iteration cycle, the orbitals of the leads (metal clusters) are shifted in energy away from their equilibrium position, up-shifted in one electrode (by $\mu_\mathcal{L}{-}\eF$), and down-shifted in the other (by $\eF{-}\mu_\mathcal{R}$).
 The relative shift defines the bias voltage, $\Vb$.
 Like in experiments, $\Vb$ can therefore be `measured' also in computational simulations by evaluating the relative energy shift in the raw data \cite{Arnold2007}.